-In this post, I’ll show you how to hike to Trio Beach from Sai Kung and explore all the interesting parts of Pak Sha Wan Peninsula.
+In this post, I’ll show you how to hike to Trio Beach in Hong Kong and explore all the interesting parts of Pak Sha Wan Peninsula.
 Then the one-day itinerary ends with a quick sampan boat ride to Hebe Haven (白沙灣), also known as Pak Sha Wan.

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

 What you need to know before hiking to Trio Beach HK